danalite/pygb/docs/roadmap.rst

 Roadmap
 =======

-PyAutoGUI is planned as a replacement for other Python GUI automation scripts, such as PyUserInput, PyKeyboard, PyMouse, pykey, etc. Eventually it would be great to offer the same type of features that Sikuli_ offers.
+PyGB is planned as a replacement for other Python GUI automation scripts, such as PyUserInput, PyKeyboard, PyMouse, pykey, etc. Eventually it would be great to offer the same type of features that Sikuli_ offers.

-For now, the primary aim for PyAutoGUI is cross-platform mouse and keyboard control and a simple API.
+For now, the primary aim for PyGB is cross-platform mouse and keyboard control and a simple API.

 Future features planned (specific versions not planned yet):